TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - **Receiver**: an account that accesses existing artifacts through standard, read-only interactions in order to observe information.

+### Initial Permission Assumption (Explicit)

+At experiment start, **both sender and receiver are assumed to be legitimate, non-admin collaborators** on the same repository, with the following minimum
+permissions:

+- **Sender permissions (write-level collaborator)**
+  The sender has sufficient permissions to:
+  - create and edit issues
+  - open and edit pull requests
+  - create commits via the GitHub web interface
+  - create, edit, and delete issue comments, pull request review comments, and commit comments

+  The sender is **not** assumed to have repository administrator, organization owner, or policy-management privileges.

+- **Receiver permissions (read-level collaborator)**
+  The receiver has sufficient permissions to:
+  - view the repository
+  - view issues, pull requests, commits, and associated comments via standard web URLs

+  The receiver is **not** assumed to have write or administrative privileges.

 Sender and receiver interactions need not use identical API endpoints or HTTP methods.
-Sender actions may create or modify artifacts using write-capable interfaces, while receiver actions reference the same artifact identifiers through read-only, user-facing access mechanisms (e.g., web URLs).

 Routing semantics depend on shared artifact identifiers, not on the specific API endpoints, permissions, or HTTP verbs used to access them.

+---

 ## Noise and Benign Activity